We performed a comparison between LinkRunner and LinkSprinter based on real PeerSpot user reviews.

 "The solution should improve cable testing."

 LinkRunner is ranked 1st in Network Troubleshooting with 20 reviews while LinkSprinter is ranked 7th in Network Troubleshooting with 3 reviews.
 LinkRunner is rated 8.6, while LinkSprinter is rated 9.0.
 The top reviewer of LinkRunner writes "Single Auto-Test button gives me all the information I need on most jobs".
 On the other hand, the top reviewer of LinkSprinter writes "A small, convenient tool that is very stable, but needs to have a longer battery life".
-LinkRunner is most compared with NetAlly EtherScope nXG, AirCheck G3, IxChariot and OneTouch AT Network Assistant, whereas LinkSprinter is most compared with NetAlly EtherScope nXG and Wireshark.
+LinkRunner is most compared with NetAlly EtherScope nXG, AirCheck G3, OneTouch AT Network Assistant and IxChariot, whereas LinkSprinter is most compared with NetAlly EtherScope nXG and Wireshark.
 See our LinkRunner vs. LinkSprinter report.

 See our list of best Network Troubleshooting vendors.